Embark Behavioral Health

 “If you feel sad, if you’re experiencing something uncomfortable or unusual, it’s ok to reach out to a professional.
 Everyone experiences something in life where we need someone to talk to.”– Dr. Sharnell Myles

 Today, therapy, coaching, and counseling services have less stigma than they did in the past.
 But some people are still hesitant.

 “You don’t have to be ashamed.
 Most professionals have experienced similar or the same issues, and we need someone to speak to as well,” Myles explained.
 “I’ve experienced trauma growing up, and now I’m a trauma specialist because I was able to realize something wasn’t right.

 “Be unafraid.
-Empower yourself and become empowered.”
+Empower yourself.”